Jz1nn/Jz1nn/README.md

 ## Hello!
 My name is John.👋

 - 🏫 I'm studying Systems Analysis and Development in college.
+I will graduate in the second half of 2023.
 - 🌱 My training includes disciplines in security and systems auditing, software engineering, analysis and object-oriented programming, interface and usability, programming and database development, cloud computing, mobile development and web programming.
 ##